 A: No, It is my policy NOT to accept cash for payment of taxes.

-You can pay with cash at Beneficial Bank in Flourtown (see News page for map and directions to the Bank) or they will be happy to accept your payment in cash or provide you with a Bank Check at NO charge if you tell them that it is for payment of taxes.
+You can take your cash to the WSFS Bank in Flourtown (see News page for map and directions to the Bank) or they will be happy to provide you with a Bank Check at NO charge if you tell them that it is for payment of taxes.

 Q: Where can I pay my bill in person?